 The Chase Sapphire Preferred® Card also allows you to transfer your points to various airline and hotel loyalty programs.
 If used properly, these perks allow travelers to maximize their benefits significantly.

 Another benefit of this card is its consistently generous Chase sign-up bonus.
-Our best offer ever!
-Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,250 when you redeem through Chase Ultimate Rewards®.
+Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Ultimate Rewards®.

 The Chase Sapphire Reserve®: The best premium travel card around

 The Chase Sapphire Reserve® card is widely believed to be one of the best luxury travel credit cards on the market, and we believe it's the best of the Chase Ultimate Rewards cards.
-Also, one of the highest-earning Ultimate Rewards credit cards, you get 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
-Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases
+Also, one of the highest-earning Ultimate Rewards credit cards, you get 5x points on flights and 10x points on hotels and car rentals through Chase Ultimate Rewards®

 You get a 50% bonus to your redemptions when using your points to book through the Ultimate Rewards online travel portal.
 These benefits bring the card's rewards rate to anywhere between 1.5% and 4.5%.